univention/office365/doc/README-code.md

 When the listener receives an event from the UCS LDAP side for an action, it also receives the `dn` of the object, the data of the object before the operation (`old`), the data of the object after the operation (`new`) and the action (converted in a method call in the high level API).
-This data of the `old` and the `new` LDAP object arrives as a dictionary of string keys and bytes values.
+This data of the `old` and the `new` LDAP object arrives as a Python dictionary of string keys and bytes values.
-This dicts are then processed by the UDM wrapper to get the representation of the object in a UDM class.
+These dictionaries are then processed by the UDM wrapper to get the representation of the object in a UDM class.
 The underlying LDAP reference is also kept as an attribute of the new UDM class.

 These classes are a higher level abstraction of the objects in the LDAP layer.

-The functionality of underlying UDM Objects have being extended to take care of the information related with the Microsoft connections/information of each object.
+The functionality of underlying UDM Objects has been extended to take care of the information related to the Microsoft connections/information of each object.

 #### SubscriptionProfile

+Azure subscriptions available in the system are stored as UDM objects.
+Their in-memory representation in this application are kept in instances of the SubscriptionProfile class containing the subscription name, the sku identifier, a whitelist and a blacklist of the plans.

+It also implements methods for listing the subscriptions available in the system and for a list of groups.

 #### UniventionOffice365Data